tanasecucliciu/fastapi-async-demo-project/README.md

 - Password: The password for the PostgreSQL user.

-# How to start the app
+# How to start the app manually

 This part assumes you've gone through the app setup process.
 To start the app, activate your Python environment and run the `start.sh` script in the root folder.